 There shall exist no pending or threatened actions, suits, arbitrations, claims, attachments, proceedings, assignments for the benefit of creditors, insolvency, bankruptcy, reorganization or other proceedings, against or involving Seller that would materially and adversely affect Seller’s ability to perform its obligations under this Agreement;

 Purchaser shall have conducted, immediately prior to the Closing, a re-inspection of the Property which confirms that no material change has occurred from the date of the expiration of the Due Diligence Period.
-If the Property has materially changed from the date of the expiration of the Due Diligence Period, Purchaser shall have the rights and remedies under Section 18(b) hereof;
+If the Property has materially changed from the date of the expiration of the Due Diligence Period, Purchaser shall have the rights and remedies under Section 18(b) hereof.
+For clarity, conditions arising from Purchaser’s possession and control of the Premises as current tenant shall not constitute a ‘material adverse change’ for purposes of this Agreement.;

 The representations and warranties made on the Effective Date and remade on and as of the Closing Date by Seller in this Agreement shall be true, correct and complete in all material respects;